 I made quite a few projects with leather (see images below), made some mistakes during the process and discovered so much by trial and error that now I can share with you some tips on how to sew leather.
 I have of course much to learn and every project is a new opportunity to learn from failure.

-By the way, before making my leather purse I took this Craftsy class “Making leather bags” with Don Morin.
+Before making my leather purse (in the image above) I took this Craftsy class “Making leather bags” with Don Morin.
 I knew the basics of sewing with leather because I made some easy sewing projects with leather before but I never made leather bags.
 So I watched the class and learned professional leatherwork techniques and discovered how to select quality leather and add some extra polish with contrasting leather, mitered gusset corners, rouleaux handles and an expertly installed zipper.
-The class is a really good foundation to move on to your own leather projects.
+The class is an excellent foundation to move on to your own leather projects.

 First of all, I can tell you that you don’t need an industrial sewing machine for your leather sewing projects as long as you select thin soft skins like lambskin leather, for example (called also nappa).